Examples of appropriate bulk updating:

 3. Then navigate to the Members tab of the group.

-5. When you're ready to make the update to expiration dates, click the drop-down arrow on the Actions button (top right) and select Update Expiration Dates.
+5. When ready to make the update to expiration dates, click the drop-down arrow on the Actions button (top right) and select Update Expiration Dates.

 6. When the modal appears, enter the New Expiration Date.